 If you’re building with nipple washers, remember to increase spoke length to compensate.
 As an alternative, you can install nipple washers on your measuring spokes and build nipple washers right into your ERD.
 With asymmetric washers it’s helpful to give your measuring spokes a spin after pulling them taut just to make sure everything is seated properly.
 Overall this approach accounts for the end-to-end nipple/washer/rim fit and avoids errors from incorrect nominal measurements (a real thing).

 Most spoke calculators will give you lengths to the tenth of a millimetre, which you’ll need to round to the nearest available length.
 Since measuring as above targets the bottom of the acceptable range, resist rounding down for low tension builds or on the low tension side of a wheel.
 In a future blog I’ll expand on the topic of rounding.

 Sometimes newbies ask about cheap rims to try wheelbuilding, which isn’t the right way to think about starting.
 Rim quality sets the stage so inexpensive rims may serve to frustrate more than anything.
 If you’re apprehensive about wheelbuilding, and there isn’t any reason to be, stay away from ultralight rims and low spoke count rims.
-Stay away from ultralight spokes (but don’t go nuts with heavyweight spokes either).
+Stay away from ultralight spokes.
 Buy a quality rim with the attributes you want to ride and you’ll do fine.

 This is another build using China-direct carbon rims.
 These are tubulars from Light-Bicycle, a brand featured on this blog a few times.
 They’re nice rims.
 The new infosheet from LB says special skills are required to build carbon rims but I can’t agree.
 If you’re smart enough to use a tensiometer, you can build carbon.
 I like nipple washers with carbon but otherwise my process is the same.